Linux history Command with Examples

 View the Size of the History Buffer

-The .bashrc file contains two entries that control the size of the history buffer:
+The .bashrc file contains two entries that control the history buffer size:

-• HISTFILESIZE: The maximum number of entries in the .bash_history file.
+• HISTFILESIZE.
+The maximum number of entries in the .bash_history file, the file that stores the history command list.

 Entries defining the history buffer size